 Plus, for part of that time I did something else.
 So it really didn’t take 1o minutes.
 I consider my greenish clay deodorant a success.
 I made a small batch.
 It may not last through the summer.
 But I can always make more.

 Natural Deodorant Recipe With Clay

 (This post contains affiliate links.
-You can read my full disclosure here.
+If you purchase anything, I receive a referral fee, at no extra cost to you.
 The essential oils are courtesy of Nature’s Fusions.)

 My homemade deodorant recipe contains clay.
 That’s because clay is considered good for absorbing toxins.
 It’s believed negatively charged ions in clay bind with postively charged free radicals, and then pull them out of the body.
 I can’t confirm this is true.
 But I do know that clay has a long history of being used for general health purposes, including detoxification.
 Take, for instance, mud baths.
 These are full body immersions in clay, and they’re supposed to be really good for you.